What Is Suede?

 Naps are short protein fibres that give suede and nubuck that fluffy and velvety surface.

 Nubuck costs a great deal more than suede, it still has that quality and that beautiful nap to it, it’s more durable and more stain resistant, making it the perfect partner for shoes and boots.
 Always use a soft brass bush to keep the nap raised up for best protection; these soft bristles don’t damage the sensitive suede & nubuck surface and work to lift nap upright, giving your shoes that traditional velvety feel.

 Nubuck is tougher and Suede is softer.
 Naturally, the outside of a hide is tougher than the inside of a hide.
 It has to be like that in order to protect the animal from damage.

-Since nubuck is made from the outside of the hide, it is rough, tough and long-lasting than suede.
-Suede is made from the “split” end of the hide and is softer, more porous and less resistant to scuffs and stains.
-Suede is dyed through to give it colour.
+Since nubuck is made from the outside of the hide, it is rough, tough and long-lasting than.
+Suede is made from the “split” end of the hide and is softer, more porous and less resistant to scuffs and stains, it’s dyed through to give it colour.
 Suede is often used in the lining of gloves and shoes to give them that luxury soft feel to your hands and feet.

 With cleaning and care, its best to have these types of leathers protected from new, or after being cleaned by leather experts, cleaning can be done yourself with brushes, rubbers and erasers.
 But you will always find they go slightly darker when cleaned and allowed to dry naturally, this is due to the nature of the leather hide.